SamipPoudel58/nodejs-ts-google-oauth/blog.md

 export default router;
 ```

-Here we are rendering a profile page (i.e profile.ejs which we have not created yet) and passing in an object that contains user's data, which we can use in our markup in profile.ejs
+Here we are rendering a profile page (i.e `profile.ejs` which we have not created yet) and passing in an object that contains the user's data, which we can use in our markup in `profile.ejs`

-So create a `profile.ejs` file in `views` folder
+So, now create a `profile.ejs` file in the `views` folder.
 Ejs helps us embed javascript in our markup, so we can use the user data that we passed and render it to the browser.

 ```html
 <!DOCTYPE html>